fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 #### 8.4: Books of an author

-Modify the _allBooks_ query so, that user can give an optional parameter <i>author</i>.
+Modify the _allBooks_ query, so that the user can give an optional parameter <i>author</i>.
 The response should include only books written by that author.

 For example query